 3) Growth has returned to the British economy because treasury policy has become *less* austere

 “The pace of fiscal contraction has slowed over the past two years.
 Slowing fiscal contraction means the decrement to growth caused by fiscal policy becomes more attenuated.
 Other things equal, this would be expected to produce more favorable growth performance.
 Ironically, the greater the fiscal multiplier, the greater would be the predicted turnaround when the pace of contraction slowed.
 So the turnaround in growth over the past 18 months is as much evidence against austerity as for austerity.”

 4) The chancellor is relying on reckless policies to get the economy growing

 “Help to Buy manages to recapitulate most of the sins of the U.S. government-sponsored enterprises.
 The stated goal of the austerity program was to improve confidence in Britain as a sovereign credit.
 Yet guaranteeing mortgages en masse creates a huge potential government liability, as do other loan-guarantee programs.
 Moreover, subsidized credit for housing risks reinflating bubbles as house prices in London have risen much faster than GDP over the past year.
 And, of course, all programs for the benefit of homeowners rather than renters have perverse distributional consequences.”

 So in sum, the economic recovery is due in large part to a “combination of the depth of the hole it found itself in, the moderation in the trend toward deeper and deeper austerity and the effects of possibly bubble-creating government loans”, as Summers puts it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.